cuny-academic-commons/google-docs-shortcode/readme.md

 You can customize the shortcode by using [some custom parameters mentioned below](#other-shortcode-parameters).

 #### Embedding a form
-1. Follow steps 1-3 above.
+1. Follow step 1 above.
-2. Next, navigate to **View > Live form.** (If you're using an older version of Forms, navigate to **Form > Go to live form**.)
+2. Next, navigate to **View > Live form.** (If you don't see this entry, this means you're using an older version of Forms.
+You will also need to follow steps 2-3 above.
+Next, navigate to **Form > Go to live form**.)
 This should take you to the public version of the form.
 Copy the URL from your browser's address bar.
 3. Follow step 5 above.

 ***